Changes in NHS maternity care ‘too slow’, head of national review finds

 “It is clear from what I have already seen that change is not only possible, but also necessary and it is urgent.”

-The NMNI will focus on 12 NHS trusts, with findings published in 2026.
+The NMNI will focus on 12 NHS trusts, with full findings published in 2026.

 It comes after it emerged that a call for evidence for the investigation was set to launch in November, but has been pushed back to January, with some site visits also postponed until the new year.